ahgroup/handelgroupwebsite/content/project/drugsvaccines/index.md

 +++
 # Project title.
-title = "Drug and vaccine research"
+title = "Vaccine related research"

 # Date this page was created.
 date = 2019-02-07

 # Project summary to display on homepage.
-summary = "Modeling and data analysis to inform drug and vaccine use."
+summary = "Modeling and data analysis to inform optimal vaccine formulation and use."

 # Tags: can be used for filtering projects.
-tags = ["Drugs", "Vaccines"]
+tags = ["Vaccines"]

 # Featured image
 # To use, add an image named `featured.jpg/png` to your project's folder.